 A single peanut plant can produce up to 40 pods, each of which contains 2-5 peanuts.
 Peanut plants prefer loose, well-draining soil and require moisture during their growing season.
 However, during the last six weeks of growth, the amount of water should be reduced to help the pods mature quickly.
 Peanuts can be grown outside in USDA plant hardiness zones 9-11, but in colder regions they are usually grown in pots.

-Species in the genus Arachis have an interesting reproductive biology because the seed-containing pods mature underground instead of aerially as in most legumes.
-The flowers don't usually open, and are self-pollinated.
-After pollination, there is cell division below the young pod sending it down on a stalk and pushing it into the ground where it matures.
-Seeds yield a non-drying, edible oil, used in cooking, margarines, salads, canning, for deep-frying, for shortening in pastry and bread, and for pharmaceuticals, soaps, cold creams, pomades and lubricants, emulsions for insect control, and fuel for diesel engines.
-The oil cake, a high-protein livestock feed, may be used for human consumption.
-Other products include dyes, ice cream, massage oil, paints, and peanut milk.
-Seeds are eaten raw, whole roasted and salted, or chopped in confectioneries, or ground into peanut butter.
-Young pods may be consumed as a vegetable.
-Young leaves and tips are suitable as a cooked green vegetable.
+Arachis hypogaea, the edible peanut, is closely related to the ornamental peanut, Arachis glabrata.
+Both species have unique reproductive biology in which the seed-containing pods mature underground rather than above ground as in most legumes.
+The flowers self-pollinate and after pollination, the young pod is sent down on a stalk and pushed into the ground where it matures.
+Peanuts are used to produce a variety of products including oil for cooking, margarine, and salads, and can be used in pharmaceuticals, soaps, and lubricants.
+The oil cake, a high-protein livestock feed, may also be consumed by humans.
+Other products made from peanuts include dyes, ice cream, massage oil, paints, and peanut milk.
+Peanuts can be eaten raw, roasted and salted, chopped in confectioneries, or made into peanut butter.
+The young pods and leaves of the plant can also be eaten as a vegetable.